gousiosg/homepage/research.md

 We also {% cite_details RNGH18 --text investigated %} whether
 geographical and nationality biases exist among OSS developers.
 More than 1000 other papers have collectively cited/used our results;
-we compose the follow up findings in a massive scale {%cite_details ZYGR21 --text replication %}
+we compose the follow up findings in a {%cite_details ZTGR22 --text massive scale replication (TSE) %}
 of the {%cite_details GPD14 --text ICSE 2014 %} paper.

+Expansions of this line of work have found their way to the industry.
+{%cite_details MUBNGD22 --text Nudge %} and {%cite_details MNBGD21 --text ConE %}
+are systems deployed at Microsoft (and elsewhere) that facilitate developers accelerate the pull request code review process and learn which other pull requests may conflict with theirs.

 Furthermore, we synthesize all related work in a preliminary
 {%cite_details RG21pp --text theory of software change %}.